Imran series characters: Villains

-Sing Hee
+Tsung He

-Sing Hee is a criminal genius and treacherous villain.
+Tsung He is a criminal genius and treacherous villain.
 As well as appearing in the Imran Series, he also appears in Ibn-e-Safi's series Jasoosi Dunya (The Spy World).

-Sing was born to a Chinese father and Mongolian mother, and is forced to leave China after a failed coup d'état.
+Tsung was born, out of wedlock, to a Chinese father and Mongolian mother, and is forced to leave China after a failed coup d'état.
 Since then he has moved from country to country.
 He is very thin and appears weak, but is actually very strong.
-He is nicknamed "jonk" (leech) because of his ability to squeeze his enemies until they lose consciousness.
+He is also known as "Jonk" (leech) because of his ability to squeeze his enemies until they lose consciousness.

-Imran first meets Sing Hee in London, where Imran is conducting research in criminology, in the book Lashoan Ka Bazaar.
+Imran first meets Tsung He in London, where Imran is conducting research in criminology, in the book Lashoan Ka Bazaar.
 A criminal named McLawrence has terrorized the city.
-Imran investigates, and comes across Sing Hee.
-Sing has devised a technique that allows him to dodge any bullets fired on him by judging the hand movements of the assailant, and moving swiftly.
-Sing Hee uses this technique in front of Imran, and Imran asks him to do it again.
+Imran investigates, and comes across Tsung He.
+Tsung has devised a technique that allows him to dodge any bullets fired on him by judging the hand movements of the assailant, and moving swiftly.
+Tsung He uses this technique in front of Imran, and Imran asks him to do it again and again till 36 rounds has been fired.
 That is enough for Imran to learn the technique.
-Imran then surprises Sing Hee by challenging him to shoot at him; Sing Hee fails to hit him, and despite the fact that they are enemies he declares Imran his nephew in terms of cunning.
+Imran then surprises Tsung He by challenging him to shoot at him; Tsung He fails to hit him, and despite the fact that they are enemies he declares Imran his nephew in terms of cunningness.

-Sing Hee's next appearance is in Joank Ki Wapsee, in a story line that continues in Zehreeli Tasweer and Baebaakon Ki Talaash.
-Sing Hee is working for an international criminal organization, Zeroland.
-Sing Hee is the major villain in many other novels such as Seh Rangee Maut, Muta-Harrik Dhaariyaan, Joank Aur Naagan, Halaakat Khaez, Zebra Maen, and Jangal Ki Sheheriyat.
+Tsung He's next appearance is in Joank Ki Wapsee, in a story line that continues in Zehreeli Tasweer and Baebaakon Ki Talaash.
+Tsung He is working for an international criminal organization, Zeroland.
+Tsung He is the major villain in many other novels such as Seh Rangee Maut, Muta-Harrik Dhaariyaan, Joank Aur Naagan, Halaakat Khaez, Zebra Maen, and Jangal Ki Sheheriyat.

-Sing Hee always manages to escape Imran, with the exception of Larztee Lakeerain.
-In this story Imran captures Sing Hee but subsequently releases him.
+Tsung He always manages to escape Imran, with the exception of Larztee Lakeerain.
+In this story, Imran captures Tsung He but subsequently releases him.